- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, while QNAP NAS devices generally offer broad compatibility with different operating systems and platforms, there can be limitations or compatibility issues depending on the specific combination of hardware, software, and protocols being used.
 It is recommended to review the documentation and support resources provided by QNAP for detailed information on compatibility with specific operating systems.

-Although NAS TVS-463 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-463 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -